allisonbieber/RunningService/README.md

 local database, 'run' and load them into a table in order to analyze the data.
 This application uses Spring Boot and Java for the backend.
 This project is currently in progress.

+# Database

+The database, 'events' that I have created using MySQL represents a single 'run' event.
+The features are as follows:
+  * Miles
+  * Elevation
+  * Hours
+  * Minutes
+  * Seconds
+  * Pace
+  * Relative Effort
+  * Average Heart Rate
+  * Max Speed
+  * Date

 Sources Used:

 https://medium.com/@mukundmadhav/build-and-deploy-react-app-with-spring-boot-and-mysql-6f888eb0c600